 During their course of study, fellows will work in research teams with faculty and community partners to address major social problems, such as nutrition and food access, the challenges of intergenerational communication, and poverty’s manifestations across rural and urban environments.
 Interdisciplinary models of community engaged pedagogy are at the forefront of current research.
 As Cathy N. Davidson’s recently released book The New Education indicates, the most innovative pedagogy designed to expose students to the experiences needed for the twenty-first century workplace is happening on the periphery of higher education.
-The Pathway will move digital community engagement from the periphery to the center through a full curricular integration.
+CODES will move digital community engagement from the periphery to the center through a full curricular integration.

-The Pathway will strengthen the University’s commitment to the region.
+CODES will strengthen the University’s commitment to the region.
 St. Louis’s Metro East is a nexus of racial, ethnic, regional, socioeconomic, and generational diversity, and a microcosm of national trends.
 Although cities like Edwardsville are among the wealthiest in the St. Louis metropolitan area, Madison and St. Clair counties also include East St. Louis, Granite City, and Alton—cities characteristic of the rust belt that have been negatively impacted by declining industries and falling populations.
 Hamel and New Douglas are sparsely populated rural farming communities with predominantly white populations, whereas more than 90% of the residents in Madison and Venice are African American.
-The Pathway will attempt to bridge the urban rural divide by focusing on broad problems in their specific regional context.
+CODES will attempt to bridge the urban rural divide by focusing on broad problems in their specific regional context.
 The program will foster a reciprocal relationship with community partners and create more positive public perceptions of the humanities and social sciences as fields of study.
-The committee has researched models on campus and at other institutions in developing plans for the Pathway’s community partnerships.
+The committee has researched models on campus and at other institutions in developing plans for the CODES’ community partnerships.

 Current Models on Campus